 Vesting Schedule and Price.
-In general, the plan administrator is authorized to determine the vesting schedule, which is specified in the relevant award agreement.
+In general, the plan administrator is authorized to determine and has the right to adjust the vesting schedule, which is specified in the relevant award agreement.
+The plan administrator is authorized to determine the exercise or purchase price for an award, subject to certain conditions set forth in the 2017 Plan.
 The plan administrator will have sole discretion in approving and amending the terms and conditions of awards including, among others, exercise or purchase prices, the number of shares granted, vesting and exercise schedules and acceleration provisions, as applicable, which are stated in the award agreement.